This is a constantly updated part of the website. We hope that this database will help you organise and shape your paediatric anaesthesia training.

 How many Fellowships offered each year

-Cardiac Anaesthesia: x1 (6 months CICU, 12 months anaesthesia)
+- Cardiac Anaesthesia: 2 posts (6 months CICU, 12 months anaesthesia)

-Great Ormond Street Hospital (GOSH) currently offers 10 one year posts and 1 eighteen month post in paediatric anaesthesia that are advertised in open competition.
+Great Ormond Street Hospital (GOSH) currently offers eight one year posts and two eighteen month post in paediatric anaesthesia that are advertised in open competition.
 These are in addition to other one year and six month posts that are appointed from the London Schools of Anaesthesia.
-Five of these posts (all general anaesthesia with ICU) are funded via the London deanery and are GMC approved.
-The other 6 posts are all Trust funded and are not officially recognised as training posts but prospective approval for training by the College has never been a problem.
+The posts are all Trust funded and are not officially recognised as training posts but prospective approval for training by the College has never been a problem.
 They all aim to provide training to an advanced level in paediatric anaesthesia as outlined in the Royal College of Anaesthetists 2010 curriculum for the CCT in anaesthesia.

-The posts are aimed at trainees who are near the end of their speciality training in anaesthesia – ie in years 5-7, or at those who have recently acquired the CCT in anaesthesia and wish to spend a period of consolidation in this subspeciality.
-All applicants should be able to demonstrate a commitment to a career in paediatric anaesthesia in their application and have completed basic and intermediate paediatric anaesthetic blocks.
+The posts are aimed at trainees who are near the end of their speciality training in anaesthesia – ie in years ST 5-7, or at those who have recently acquired the CCT in anaesthesia and wish to spend a period of consolidation in this subspecialty.
+All applicants should be able to demonstrate a commitment to a career in paediatric anaesthesia in their application and have completed higher paediatric anaesthetic training.
 Some posts are specifically aimed at those who have already done some advanced training in the speciality.
 The posts start at different times of the year but stick to the usual click dates of February, May, August and November.
-We tend to advertise 6-12 months in advance of the start date for each post and the adverts appear in the BMJ careers section, NHS Jobs and the GOSH and London Deanery websites.
+We tend to advertise 6-12 months in advance of the start date for each post and the adverts appear in the NHS Jobs and the GOSH websites.

 GOSH is a tertiary referral hospital with are more than 50 different clinical specialities.
 We provide anaesthetic services for all surgical, advanced imaging and treatment specialties within the hospital.
 Due to the complex nature of both the surgery we offer and the children we treat paediatric anaesthesia is a consultant led service and fellows should expect a high level of direct supervision of their work, especially in the first few months of their time at GOSH.
 With time and with appropriate supervision by consultants, fellows will be allowed to assume the role of lead clinician for elective lists and emergency work.